 Ducati Multistrada V4 Pikes Peak makes debut as the sportiest Multistrada ever

-Ducati Multistrada V4 Pikes Peak makes debut as the sportiest Multistrada ever2 min read .
-Updated: 29 Oct 2021, 11:59 AM IST
+Ducati Multistrada V4 Pikes Peak makes debut as the sportiest Multistrada ever

 The new Ducati Multistrada V4 Pikes Peak is powered by V4 Granturismo, which produces 170 hp and a maximum torque of 125 Nm at 8,750 rpm.